Turning a bedroom closet into a small powder room.

 Once the shiplap was up and painted, we had to build the vanity in place.
 Uneven floors plus tight space means we had to do it this way.

-After the vanity was complete, the mirror hung and sconces hooked up, our work came to a standstill.
+After the vanity area was complete (and our new Moen faucet was installed), our work came to a standstill.

 We needed to replace our 80 year old plumbing so that we could hook up the new toilet.
 We’d never tackled a project like that before so it took some time and a bit of research.